EdgeVision: Towards Collaborative Video Analytics on Distributed Edges for Performance Maximization: Performance Evaluation

-We can observe from Fig. \ref{fig: ablation accuracy} that our method has the highest accuracy when $\omega$ is 0.2, which indicates that our method chooses a more complex model and a higher resolution to handle inference requests.
-Furthermore, Fig. \ref{fig: ablation delay} and Fig. \ref{fig: ablation drop} show that our method has the lowest overall delay and video frame drop percentage, which verifies that it can schedule inference requests more efficiently and select more appropriate models and resolutions.
-When $\omega$ is 1 , Fig. \ref{fig: ablation accuracy} shows that the three methods have close accuracy, while Fig. \ref{fig: ablation delay} and Fig. \ref{fig: ablation drop} show that our method is better in terms of overall delay and video frame drop percentage.
-When $\omega$ is 5 and 15, Fig \ref{fig: ablation accuracy} shows that \emph{W/O Other's State} has higher accuracy, because this method chooses a more complex model and a higher resolution.
-However, Fig. \ref{fig: ablation delay} and Fig. \ref{fig: ablation drop} show that it has higher overall delay and video frame drop percentage, resulting in poor performance compared with our method.
+Fig. \ref{fig: ablation delay} and Fig. \ref{fig: ablation drop} demonstrate that our method achieves superior performance with the lowest overall delay and video frame drop percentage.
+This affirms its ability to efficiently schedule inference requests and make optimal selections of models and resolutions.
+For $\omega = 1$, Fig. \ref{fig: ablation accuracy} indicates comparable accuracy among the three methods, yet our approach outperforms others in terms of overall delay and video frame drop percentage, showcasing its effectiveness.
+At $\omega = 5$ and 15, Fig. \ref{fig: ablation accuracy} reveals that \emph{W/O Other's State} attains higher accuracy by opting for a more complex model and higher resolution.
+However, Fig. \ref{fig: ablation delay} and Fig. \ref{fig: ablation drop} unveil its drawbacks with higher overall delay and video frame drop percentage, leading to inferior overall performance.